Gabrielle Roth: Career

-Roth was a faculty member at The Kripalu Center for Yoga & Health (Stockbridge, Massachusetts) and has taught at the Omega Institute for Holistic Studies (Rhinebeck, New York).
+Roth was a faculty member at The Kripalu Center for Yoga & Health in Stockbridge, Massachusetts and taught at the Omega Institute for Holistic Studies in Rhinebeck, New York.
 She trained for three years with Oscar Ichazo, founder of the Arica School and set up her own experimental theatre company in New York City.

-The Moving Center teaches her work through her school in New York; it has certified over 400 5Rhythms teachers worldwide.
 She taught experimental theatre in New York based on her ecstatic dance approach, 5Rhythms.
 Roth was music director of the theatre company The Mirrors and has been a member of the Actors Studio.
-Roth directed theatre productions of Savage Love, by Sam Shepard and Joseph Chaikin, at The Culture Project (Mercer Street, New York City).
+Roth directed theatre productions of Savage/Love, by Sam Shepard and Joseph Chaikin, at The Culture Project in Mercer Street, New York City.
 She founded The Moving Center School in 1977 in New York.
+The Moving Center teaches her work through her school in New York; it had certified over 300 5Rhythms teachers worldwide at the time of her death.

 Roth wrote three books: Sweat Your Prayers: Movement as Spiritual Practice, Maps to Ecstasy: Teachings of an Urban Shaman, and Connections: The 5 Threads of Intuitive Wisdom.
-Sweat Your Prayers, begins with an autobiographical prologue, "God, Sex, & My Body", in which she writes of the contradictions in her personality that led her to dance.
+Sweat Your Prayers begins with an autobiographical prologue, "God, Sex, & My Body", in which she writes of the contradictions in her personality that led her to dance.
 She comments, "I loved to work out my body but I hated the mirrors".
 She notes that she was taught by Catholic nuns "with eyes trained to scan for sin" and that her first dance teacher was "an old woman with frizzy dyed red hair, a funny accent, and a long thin stick" who would beat her whenever she made a mistake, initiating in Roth a severe inferiority complex.
 In college, she became pregnant.
 She found her lover insensitive to the news and had an abortion three days later.
 Roth writes that she felt the importance of privacy to her kind of dance while teaching at Esalen in a room "lined with picture windows".
 Passers by would stare in during sessions.
 Roth comments, "this was tragic, as the majority of my students were paralytically self-conscious when it came to moving their bodies."
 She noticed that her students had difficulty breathing.
 Her book Sweat Your Prayers ends with her vision of spreading dance across the world, the power of movement "leading us back into the garden [of Eden], back to the earth, whole and healed, spirit and flesh reunited".